The Significance of STEM and simpleQuE

 - Women with a STEM degree are still less likely than their male counterparts to work in a STEM occupation; they are more likely to work in education or healthcare.

 “There are commercial and competitive advantages for organizations that have a diverse workforce – new perspectives, diversity of thought, skills and experience.
 We need to encourage women to enter the STEM professions,” Kennedy said.
-Close to half of simpleQuE’s consultants and our vice president are women with engineering and/or manufacturing backgrounds.
+Close to half of simpleQuE’s consultants and our Executive Vice President\COO are women with engineering and/or manufacturing backgrounds.
+Read more about Women in Engineering and our team of engineers.

-The key takeaway from this year’s Women in Science and Engineering Symposium, according to Kennedy, is simple: Encourage and mentor a young person to study one or more of the STEM fields at an early age, while they’re in school.
+The key takeaway from this Women in Science and Engineering Symposium, according to Kennedy, is simple: Encourage and mentor young people, especially girls, to study one or more of the STEM fields at an early age, while they’re in school.
 Not only will it be beneficial to their future, it will be beneficial to the future of our industries.